 Floor difficulty and size

 Before entering a dungeon you are able to select a floor difficulty through how many players are in your party, and the size of the dungeon.
+Difficulty represents the number of teammates that are required in order to complete the critical path of the dungeon and reach the boss.
+For example, in a floor with difficulty 5:3, there are 5 players in the team but the dungeon can be completed if 2 of them leave the team.
 Selecting a floor difficulty that is on par with the amount of players in your party will net you a small experience boost, whilst selecting a lower difficulty will penalize you.
-Difficulty is determined by the amount of players in your party.
 The higher the difficulty you select, the stronger the monsters will be.

 You are also able to choose the size of your dungeon.
 The size determines the number of rooms within a dungeon, and choosing a medium or large dungeon will give you an XP bonus at the end.
 The requirements and specifications for each size are as follows: